skatz1990/messaging_pipeline/README.md

-# messaging_pipeline
+# Messaging Pipeline
-This repository contains the following components:
+Messaging pipelines generates messages and allows the user to visualize them using the following components:

 - Kafka infrastructure (including Zookeeper)
 - Elasticsearch